GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/docs/Evidence_Server.md

 - [Soundness] No clashing items must both appear on the Bulletin Board.
 - [Unremovability] Once published, no items can be removed from the Bulletin Board.
 - [Persistence] Data should be immutable and persistent.
-- [Challenge] Using the evidence server, voters can use the election server to verify that their challenged ballots are correctly recorded.
+- [Challenge] Using the Evidence Server, voters can use the election server to verify that their challenged ballots are correctly recorded.
-- [CollectedAsCast] Using the evidence server, voters can independently verify that the representation of their vote is correctly collected in the tally.
+- [CollectedAsCast] Using the Evidence Server, voters can independently verify that the representation of their vote is correctly collected in the tally.
-- [TalliedAsCollected] Using the evidence server, anyone can verify that every well-formed,collected vote is correctly included in the tally.
+- [TalliedAsCollected] Using the Evidence Server, anyone can verify that every well-formed,collected vote is correctly included in the tally.
 - [VoterConfidentiality] Personally identifiable information should not be exposed, in particular there should be no evidence about how and given person voted.
 - [Compliance] Exposed data is subject to relevant privacy laws.
 - [Availability] The election server should remain available under heavy load.